Danilooa/npm_cookbook/README.md

 **package.json** is the heart of the npm ecosystem and is responsible for holding metadata about the package.
 It defines things such as the author, modules, version, start script and test script of a package or project.

+**global packages** are packages that can be run in the command line.
+Also, they are available for every package in the machine without the need to be installed in each package.

 ### Recipes

 **working with starter projects**